MYSTRANsolver/MYSTRAN/BUILDING.md

-# Compiling MYSTRAN with CMake
+# Building MYSTRAN with CMake

 ###### Last updated 2022-09-12.

 ## Setting up a build environment

-In order to compile MYSTRAN using CMake, you first have to set up a proper building environment (i.e. toolchain and required programs/libraries).
+In order to build (compile) MYSTRAN using CMake, you first have to set up a proper building environment (i.e. toolchain and required programs/libraries).

 You can skip this part if you've done it already (or if you really know what you're doing).